helloleah/fleetwood-slack/README.md

     2. Under Bot Token Scopes, add permissions.
 For this app, we at least need `app_mentions:read`, which allows our app to view messages that directly mention our bot
 4. Scroll to the top of the OAuth & Permissions page and click Install App to Workspace

-## Set up ngrok and events:
-1. In a terminal, run ngrok: `ngrok http 3000`
-2. On Event Subscriptions page, enable events (if not already enabled)
-3. In request URL, put ngrok URL plus `/slack/events`, e.g. `https://8eb44499712a.ngrok.io/slack/events`
-4. Click Subscribe to Bot Events
-5. Add the Bot User Event `app_mention`, which will subscribe to message events that mention our bot

 ## Set up the Bolt project:
 1. Clone the Github repo:
 ```